-Maximized for environmental responsibility, minimalized to perfection, our Down Shirt exemplifies our less-is-more philosophy—100% recycled polyester shell and liner, 600-fill-power 100% recycled down reclaimed from used down products, and essential pockets.
+Maximized for a lighter environmental footprint, minimalized to perfection, our Down Shirt exemplifies our less-is-more philosophy—100% recycled polyester shell and lining, 600-fill-power 100% Recycled Down (duck and goose down reclaimed from used down products) and essential pockets.
 That’s it.

-- Lightweight, windproof 100% recycled polyester shell and liner fabrics have a DWR (durable water repellent) finish
+- Lightweight, windproof 100% recycled polyester shell and lining fabrics have a DWR (durable water repellent) finish

-- 600-fill-power 100% recycled down reclaimed from used down products is stabilized with a narrow quilting construction
+- 600-fill-power 100% Recycled Down (duck and goose down reclaimed from used down products) is stabilized with a narrow quilting construction

 - Center-front Vislon® zipper with internal storm flap and chin guard